Progressing Spirit: Explorations on Theology, Spirituality and the News

 Join us as we transition toward and co-create Progressing Spirit: Explorations on Theology, Spirituality and the News, a dynamic new column with rotating authors, offered to subscribers each week and an international society dedicated to perpetuating and expanding on the work and theology of Bishop Spong.

-For those seeking to experience Christianity in a new and vibrant way, Bishop John Shelby Spong offers fresh spiritual ideas.
-Over the past four decades, he has become one of the definitive voices for progressive Christianity.
+For those seeking to experience Christianity in a new and vibrant way, Bishop John Shelby Spong and his endorsed successors offer fresh spiritual ideas.
+Over the past four decades, Bishop Spong has become one of the definitive voices for progressive Christianity.
 As a member of Bishop Spong’s online community, you’ll receive insightful weekly essays, access to all of the essay archives, access to message boards which will connect you with other believers in exile, and answers to your questions in our weekly Q and A.

 We will continue to maintain this site indefinitely and although there will be some transitions as we move toward a rotating team of Bishop Spong successors, our vision is that this site will be the foundation of an international society formed to perpetuate and advance his thoughts.
 All subscribers will continue will have exclusive access to Bishop Spong’s Essay Archives.
 These hundreds of essays, written by John Spong exclusively for this site over a 16 year period, are excellent for use in research, in churches, study groups, and education.